sb-ph/portfolio-starter/README.md

 The more images you add to a page, the longer it will take for that page to load.
 Be judicious about how many images you add to any one page.

-## Troubleshooting

-TODO

-Images are broken

-Links are broken

 ## Altering and extending your site

 As mentioned above, this is a deliberately basic codebase that welcomes tinkering.

 Smaller customisations such as altering the CSS can be done without the command line by editing the CSS file directly in GitHub.
 More extensive customisations are best done by developing locally with the command line.
-Refer to the [Eleventy documentation](https://www.11ty.dev/docs/) if you are interested in altering the [`/_includes`](/_includes) layouts or snippets.
+Refer to the [Eleventy documentation](https://www.11ty.dev/docs/) if you are interested in altering the [Nunjucks](https://mozilla.github.io/nunjucks/) layouts or snippets in [`/_includes`](/_includes).

 These are a few suggestions for altering and extending this site: